PRAKIE7/calendar-react-app/README.md

 # Getting Started with Create React App

+This is an event calendar built using ReactJS.
+This is an assignment for the React.js internship under Solvevolve pvt ltd.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Available Scripts